TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 to there.
 Many well known extensions are already available.
 You only need to known the package name.
 There are multiple ways to find it:

-Notice on Extension's TER Page
+Notice on extension's TER page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Extension maintainers optionally can link their TYPO3 extension in TER with the